ghackenberg/TerminalPaint/Lessons/Lesson_00/README.md

 }
 ```

+In the following, we first TODO before TODO

 ## Step 1: Clear screen

 First, we want to start with a clean slate.
 We can clear the console window from any previous text by using the `Console.Clear()` method.